• Skip to primary navigation

 • Lemon: This fruit adds a subtle tanginess to balance the naturally sweet flavors.

 • Fresh ginger: An anti-inflammatory medicinal herb adding a hint of spice.
 Feel free to add more of this powerful root than the recipe card suggests.
+Use any leftovers to make my Avocado Apple Smoothie or Melon Ginger Smoothie.

 • Coconut water: Always go for an unsweetened version.
 It's a great source of natural minerals and absolutely refreshing in this delicious homemade juice.